notherealmarco/master-degree-notes/Autonomous Networking/notes/7 RL.md

 - emits observation Ot
 - emits scalar reward Rt

 **agent state:** the view of the agent on the environment state, is a function of history
-- the function of the history is involved in taking the next decision
+- the history is involved in taking the next decision:
+	- agent selects actions
+	- environment selects observations/rewards
-- the state representation defines what happens next
+- the state information is used to determine what happens next
-- ...
+	- state is a function of history: $S_t = f(H_t)$

 #### Inside the agent
 one or more of these components
 - **Policy:** agent's behavior function